 \item We introduce a novel stratospheric attenuation model for satellite-HAPS communication.
 Furthermore, for different weather conditions, we consider the effects of atmospheric turbulence, attenuation resulting from scattering, path loss, and pointing errors to provide realistic modeling for the proposed setup.

-\item We investigate the effects of temperature and consider an aperture averaging technique to reduce fluctuations due to turbulence-induced fading and to mitigate the performance degrading-effect of pointing errors.
+\item We investigate the effects of temperature and consider an aperture averaging technique to reduce fluctuations due to turbulence-induced fading and to mitigate the performance degrading effect of pointing errors.

-\item We derive the outage probability expressions and validate them with Monte Carlo (MC) simulations.
-We also provide some important design guidelines that can be helpful in the design of downlink SatCom systems. \end{itemize}

-This paper is organized as follows: The signal and system model are outlined in Section II.
-The mathematical expressions of outage probability are derived in Section $\RN{3}$.
-In Section $\RN{4}$, numerical results are presented and discussed, followed by design guidelines.
-Finally, the conclusion is provided in Section $\RN{5}$.
+\item We derive the outage probability expressions and validate them with Monte Carlo (MC) simulations. {Furthermore, asymptotic analysis is carried out to understand the behavior of the proposed system at high SNR.} We also provide some important design guidelines that can be helpful in the design of downlink SatCom systems. \end{itemize} This paper is organized as follows: The signals and system model are outlined in Section II. {Channel modeling and impairments are described in Section $\RN{3}$.} The mathematical expressions of outage probability {and asymptotic analysis are derived in Section $\RN{4}$}.
+In Section $\RN{5}$, numerical results are presented and discussed, followed by design guidelines.
+Finally, the conclusion is provided in Section $\RN{6}$.